Last Updated on March 22, 2022

 My elderly, Big Isle-loving neighbors had raved about Place of Refuge, and The Book lauded the adjacent Honaunau reef, so I made that my first stop the next day.
-The reef delivered as promised, with tons of fish and even a lollygagging sea turtle who saw fit to trail me within yards of the heiau on the opposite shore.
+The reef delivered as promised, with tons of fish and even a lallygagging sea turtle who saw fit to trail me within yards of the heiau on the opposite shore.
 Easy entry meant that even scuba divers converge on the place, where they take advantage of the “two step,” a naturally formed stair of lava rock that allows you to slide right into the water without getting too cut up or bashed by waves.

 After only 20 minutes or so of snorkeling, I realized, thanks to the slight sting of salt water, that I’d forgotten to lather my pasty back in sunscreen and that I’d be feeling repercussions the next day if I didn’t two-step it back on land.

-Several people had described Place of Refuge (Pu’uhonua o Honaunau) as tranquil, serene, and emiting a calming effect over the body.
+Several people had described Place of Refuge (Pu’uhonua o Honaunau) as tranquil, serene, and emitting a calming effect over the body.
 Yes, there’s something rather peaceful about a turquoise lagoon fringed with waves crashing on lava rock while palm trees sway overhead.
 But ain’t that most of Hawaii, brah?
 I strolled among the staged tikis and examples of heiaus and longboats, but lingered over the replica of a konane game, which looked strikingly similar to Chinese checkers, minus the star pattern.
 If the gift shop manager is listening, you should get this game in stock, ASAP.
 I was surprised not to find it among the other ubiquitous souvenirs.

 From Honaunau, I headed south, by now used to the feel of dried salt on my skin for most of the day.
 My ultimate destination was Volcanoes National Park, but The Book declared South Point — the true southernmost point in the United States, contrary to Key West’s claim — a “Not to Be Missed!” locale, so I took the 12-mile, crumbling-road detour past some cows and windmills to see what would be seen.
 I didn’t have time to hike the additional two miles to the green sand beach, but I knew that would only be a waste of time for me, as I’ve learned I just don’t have the slightest desire to sunbathe or sit still when I’m on vacation.
 There’s just too much to be seen.

 This is the first time the book or any of volume of its series has steered me wrong.
 There ain’t nothing at South Point, and it was perhaps the most polluted beach I’ve seen in all the Hawaiian islands.
-After driving some 20 minutes out of my way — and wasting valuable daylight to do so — I didn’t even get a damn plaque to commemorate the occasion of my presence.
+After driving some 20 minutes out of my way — and wasting valuable daylight to do so — I didn’t even get a selfie next to a damn plaque to commemorate the occasion of my presence.
 I hightailed it out of the there, not wanting to waste another precious second at such a pointless, unphotogenic spot.
 Stupid South Point.

 I did, however, find it necessary to make a pit stop for lunch.
 After snorkeling, walking, and driving way the hell out of my way, I needed a little something in the belly to keep me going, but something fast so I could enjoy the volcanoes as much as I could.
 I’d already scheduled my plane flight for Thursday morning, since the actual lava flow was currently visible only by aerial tour, but I still wanted to get in some precious ground time and to see such sights as the acclaimed Thurston lava tube.
 But that would have to wait until I snacked.